sungmoonkimeu/ITER2/readme.txt

-1. Copy "Include" folder to anywhere
-2. Delete venv and make new one with same name
-3. Move Include folder to original directory
-4. copy requirements.txt to \venv\Scripts\
+1. Create same venv to configure files in venv.
+2. Install modules with requirements.txt

 get into cmd
 python -m venv venv